-obtain or alter information in the computer that the accesser is not entitled so to obtain or alter.”
+obtain or alter."
 18 U.S.C. §§ 1030(a)(2) and (e)(6).
-The penalties include fines and misdemeanor sentences for imprisonment up to 10 years and also allow for private causes of action seeking monetary damages and equitable relief.
+The penalties include fines and misdemeanor sentences for imprisonment up to 10 years and allows for private causes of action seeking monetary damages and equitable relief.
 Id. at § 1030(g).

-Van Buren appealed to the Eleventh Circuit, arguing “exceeds authorized access" only applied to those who obtained information to which their computer access did not extend, not in cases of misuse of access.
-The Eleventh Circuit upheld the jury’s findings that Van Buren violated the CFAA by accessing the law enforcement database for an "inappropriate reason."
+On appeal to the Eleventh Circuit, Van Buren argued that "exceeds authorized access" only applied to those who obtained information to which their computer access did not extend, not for misuse of such access.
+Rejecting such reasoning (which had been accepted by several other Circuit Courts), the Eleventh Circuit upheld the jury’s findings that Van Buren violated the CFAA by accessing the law enforcement database for an "inappropriate reason."
 940 F. 3d 1192, 1208 (2019).

-The Supreme Court’s decision centered around the definition of “exceeds authorized access.”
-Both parties agreed that Van Buren met the first prong of the statute by “access[ing] a computer with authorization” and “obtain[ing]… information in the computer.”
-The question was whether he was “entitled so to obtain.”
-Van Buren was entitled to obtain license plate information from the database, but was he “entitled SO to obtain” the information?
-Van Buren argued that use of “so” was a term of reference to the same manner as has been stated, or the way or manner described, quoting Black’s Law Dictionary.
-Said another way, use of “so,” in this context, according to Van Buren, asks whether one has the right, in the same manner as
+Van Buren argued that the use of "so" was a term of reference to the same manner as has been stated, or the way or manner described, quoting Black’s Law Dictionary.
+Said another way, use of "so," in this context and according to Van Buren, asks whether one has the right, in the same manner as previously stated, to obtain the relevant information (i.e., via a computer otherwise authorized to access).
+Under this interpretation, a violation

 only occurs if the information is obtained from an unauthorized source (such as an unauthorized file) – and the accesser's purpose is not relevant.